clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 picard, mapped 5' end of read -->

 !!! question "Question 7"
+    Use the files in `lab2_qc/`-folder answer the following questions:
-    :question: Find the estimated duplication rate for sampleA from both FastQC and Picard CollectDuplicateMetrics.
+    :question: Find the estimated duplication rate for sampleD from both FastQC and Picard CollectDuplicateMetrics.
+Fill in values in the table in question 8.
     ??? tip
         Checkout the output from the different programs under the `qc`-folder.
     :question: Explain why the duplication rate differs between FastQC and Picard MarkDuplicates/CollectDuplicateMetrics?